Leonard Cohen: Relationships and children

 Commemorative plaque (2009) at New York's Chelsea Hotel, where Cohen had stayed in 1968 and had a relationship with Janis Joplin.

 In the spring of 1968, Cohen had a brief relationship with musician Janis Joplin while staying at the Chelsea Hotel, and the song of the same name references this relationship.
 Cohen also had well-known relationships with Canadian singer-songwriter Joni Mitchell and American actress Rebecca De Mornay.

 In the 1970s, Cohen was in a relationship with artist Suzanne Elrod.
 She took the cover photograph for Live Songs and is pictured on the cover of the Death of a Ladies' Man.
 She also inspired the "Dark Lady" of Cohen's book Death of a Lady's Man (1978), but is not the subject of one of his best-known songs, "Suzanne", which refers to Suzanne Verdal, the former wife of a friend, the Québécois sculptor Armand Vaillancourt.
 Cohen and Elrod separated in 1979; he later stated that "cowardice" and "fear" prevented him from marrying her.
 Their relationship produced two children: a son, Adam (b.
 1972), and a daughter, Lorca (b.
 1974), named after poet Federico García Lorca.
 Adam is a singer–songwriter and the lead singer of pop-rock band Low Millions, while Lorca is a photographer.
-She shot the music video for Cohen's song "Because Of" (2004), and worked as a photographer and videographer for his 2008–10 world tour.
-Cohen had three grandchildren: grandson Cassius through his son Adam, and granddaughter Viva (whose father is musician Rufus Wainwright) and grandson Lyon through Lorca.
+Lorca shot the music video for Cohen's song "Because Of" (2004), and worked as a photographer and videographer for his 2008–10 world tour.
+Cohen had three grandchildren: two grandsons and a granddaughter (whose father is musician Rufus Wainwright).

 Cohen was in a relationship with French photographer Dominique Issermann in the 1980s.
 They worked together on several occasions: she shot his first two music videos for the songs "Dance Me to the End of Love" and "First We Take Manhattan" and her photographs were used for the covers of his 1993 book Stranger Music and his album More Best of Leonard Cohen and for the inside booklet of I'm Your Man (1988), which he also dedicated to her.
 In 2010, she was also the official photographer of his world tour.

 In the 1990s, Cohen was romantically linked to actress Rebecca De Mornay.
 De Mornay co-produced Cohen's 1992 album The Future, which is also dedicated to her with an inscription that quotes Rebecca's coming to the well from the Book of Genesis chapter 24 and giving drink to Eliezer's camels, after he prayed for guidance; Eliezer ("God is my help" in Hebrew) is part of Cohen's Hebrew name (Eliezer ben Nisan ha'Cohen), and Cohen sometimes referred to himself as "Eliezer Cohen" or even "Jikan Eliezer".